-Following the literature review, biologists Jacob H. Lloyd Davies inventoried and evaluated the condition of the habitat within the project site on June 19, 2023.
+Following the literature review, biologist Jacob H. Lloyd Davies and Megan E. Peukert initially inventoried and evaluated the condition of the habitat within the project site on November 7, 2023.
 Plant communities identified on aerial photographs during the literature review were verified by walking meandering transects through the plant communities and along boundaries between plant communities.
 In addition, aerial photography was reviewed prior to the site investigation to locate potential natural corridors and linkages that may support the movement of wildlife through the area.
 These areas identified on aerial photography were then walked during the field survey.